Selling a Trucking Company

 A good

 M&A Definitive Agreement is the lynchpin of a good transaction.
-Both seller and buyer exchange a large amount of information from different sources.
-This is often over many months of conversations.
-These exchanges are then condensed, with their individual interests, as best as possible into the Purchase Agreement.
+It brings together the Seller and Buyer exchanges of information from different sources over many months of conversations.
+These exchanges are then condensed, with their interests, as best as possible into the Purchase Agreement.

 Items a typical Definitive Purchase Agreement may include: